Jabari Brisport

 Jabari Brisport (born August 9, 1987) is an American politician, activist, and former public school teacher.
-He is the state senator for New York's 25th State Senate district in Brooklyn, and the first openly gay person of color ever elected to the New York State Legislature.
+He is the state senator for New York's 25th State Senate district in Brooklyn, and the first openly gay person of color to be elected to the New York State Legislature.

 Early life and education

 Brisport was raised in Prospect Heights, Brooklyn, by a Caribbean immigrant father and a second-generation Brooklynite mother.
 During Brisport's childhood, his father worked at a sheet metal factory, and his mother was an office manager.

-He graduated from Poly Prep, a private high school in Park Slope, Brooklyn.
-He attended New York University Tisch School of the Arts and the Yale School of Drama.
+Brisport graduated from Poly Prep, a private high school in Dyker Heights, Brooklyn.
+He also earned degrees from New York University and Yale University.

 Career

 Education

-Brisport taught math to 6th and 7th graders at Medgar Evers College Preparatory School, a public school in Crown Heights, Brooklyn.
-He is a member of the United Federation of Teachers (UFT) union.
+Brisport taught sixth and seventh graders at a public school in Crown Heights, Brooklyn.
+He is a member of the United Federation of Teachers (UFT).

 Activism

 At age 22, Brisport began organizing efforts in support of a bill to legalize same-sex marriage in New York.
-The bill was defeated in 2009, but Brisport continued organizing around the issue and same-sex marriage was legalized in New York two years later.

 A few years after that, Brisport got involved in the burgeoning Black Lives Matter movement and began organizing rallies and protests, as well as training protesters on what to do if stopped or harassed by the police.
 In 2017, he traveled to Charlottesville, Virginia, to march in the counter-protest of a Unite the Right rally.

-Brisport joined the Democratic Socialists of America (DSA) shortly after Donald Trump's election as president, and got involved in their work on access to affordable housing.
+Brisport joined the New York City chapter of Democratic Socialists of America (DSA) shortly after Donald Trump's election as president, and got involved in their work on access to affordable housing.
 He quickly became a leader in the fight against the private development of the Bedford Union Armory in Crown Heights.